bin-guo/bin-guo.github.io/index.md

 ---

 # Recruit Students

-## 1) Master's Students
+## 1) Master's Students at Trent University
+If you want to apply the course-based program like Big Data, you can directly apply without a supervisor.

-I am seeking highly motivated and dedicated Master's students starting from Winter 2024.
+I am seeking highly motivated and dedicated Master's students (thesis-based computer science stream) starting from Winter 2024.
 Before connecting with me, you must satisfy the basic requirement of our department, e.g, minimum GPA 77% in last 10 credits and IELTS 6.5 with no band below 6.0.
 Prospective candidates should have a background in __data structure and algorithms__ (especially on graphs), __parallel computing__, and C/C++ programming experience. __If you do not have such a background or your major is not computer science, it does not matter__; we still can talk and make a good research plan.
 During your master's studies, you will do experiments (mostly C++ programming) and finish a thesis.
 You will have the opportunity to work closely with me and collaborate with our team members.

 Here is the [School of Graduate Studies](https://www.trentu.ca/graduatestudies/) and you can apply for [Applied Modelling and Quantitative Methods](https://www.trentu.ca/graduatestudies/sites/trentu.ca.graduatestudies/files/documents/Programs%20at%20a%20Glance%20from%20TrentU_GradStudies_Viewbook2023_Digital%5B65%5D.pdf), as our master program of Computer Science is under such program (see my front introduction to Trent University).
 If you are interested in **thesis-based**, you must find a supervisor to finish a research thesis and I am happy to be your supervisor; please send me an email including your CV, transcripts, and what kinds of research you would like to do.
 If you are interested in **course-based**, you must finish courses and do a project and you can directly apply.